Patsy Mink: Legacy

 Mink is remembered as a woman who dealt with the personal discrimination she had experienced as a woman and an Asian American by devoting her career to creating public policies to open doors for women and minorities.
 In 2002 Congress renamed the Title IX Amendment of the Higher Education Act, which Mink had co-authored, as the "Patsy T. Mink Equal Opportunity in Education Act".
 Her papers were donated in 2002 and are housed in the Library of Congress.
 In 2003 a scholarship program, the Patsy Takemoto Mink Education Foundation, was established to provide educational funding for low-income women and children.
 That year, Mink was inducted into the National Women's Hall of Fame, and the Scholar-Athlete Hall of Fame of the Institute for International Sport, and the post office serving the area of Maui in which she grew up was renamed the Patsy Takemoto Mink Post Office Building in her honor, after authorization by President George W. Bush.
 In 2007, Central Oahu Regional Park on Oahu was renamed "Patsy T. Mink Central Oahu Regional Park" in her honor.
 She was honored posthumously with the Presidential Medal of Freedom from President Barack Obama on November 24, 2014.
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Mink for 1972.
 In June 2022, a portrait of her by Sharon Sprung was unveiled in the U.S. Capitol, where it now hangs.